LaxarJS/ax-popup-widget/README.md

 The widget MUST confirm the action with an event.

 ### 4. Visibility (visibility)
+*R4.1* A flag MUST be configurable.
-*R4.1* The widget MUST report the visibility of the popup with a configurable flag.
+If the flag is configured the widget MUST report the visibility of the popup with this flag.

 *R4.2* It MUST be configurable if the popup has a very high value for its CSS property `z-index`.
 The value is provided by the theme.